French ship Impétueux (1803): Construction and career

+Impétueux was ordered on 31 May 1798 and laid down at the Arsenal de Lorient on 22 September.
+The ship was named on 19 December as Brutus.
+She was launched on 24 January 1803 and renamed Impétueux on 5 February.
+The ship was completed the following month.
 Impétueux served in the Caribbean under Jean-Baptiste Philibert Willaumez during the Atlantic campaign of 1806.
 On 19 August 1806, Impétueux was dismasted in a storm and drifted until 10 September 1806.
-On 14 September 1806, she was chased by Sir Richard John Strachan's Royal Navy squadron comprising HMS Belleisle, HMS Bellona and HMS Melampus; unable to fight, she beached herself in the Chesapeake Bay.
+On 14 September 1806, she was chased by Sir Richard John Strachan's Royal Navy squadron comprising HMS Belleisle, HMS Bellona and HMS Melampus; unable to fight, she was beached in Chesapeake Bay.
 Her wreck was set ablaze by the British and the crew was taken prisoner.